nagyist/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 A subsection that is released is visible to students; however students see only units within the subsection that are Published.

-The following example shows how an subsection in the Released state is displayed in the outline:
+The following example shows how a subsection in the Released state is displayed in the outline: